mauris/site-content/blog/2022-05-08-react-query-options.md

   ]);
 ```

+This makes it easier to build composable queries.
 That said, I don't think everyone should start going around and pick out their query options from whereever `useQuery` appeared.
-The abstraction should only occur when there is a good enough reason, like when a particular query needs to be used in multiple instances of `useQuery` and `useQueries` to enhance user experience and loading time.
+The abstraction should only occur when there is a good enough reason to do so, like when a particular query needs to be used in multiple instances of `useQuery` and `useQueries` to enhance user experience and loading time.

-What are your thoughts on this?
+What do you think?